Jailed Russian opposition leader Navalny declares hunger strike

 The post said he was lying in his cell on his bed on a hunger strike, in what he called a major violation of prison rules.
 He was reading the Bible, the only book made available to him in prison.

-The post said was also being “tortured by sleep deprivation,” woken up eight times every night by a guard shining a torch in his face to supposedly ensure he has not absconded.
+The post said was also being “tortured by sleep deprivation,” roused eight times every night by a guard shining a torch in his face to supposedly ensure he has not absconded.

 “Why do prisoners go on hunger strikes?
 This question worries only those who have not been prisoners.
 From outside, everything looks complicated.
 But from the inside, it’s simple: You don’t have any other methods of struggle, so you go on a hunger strike,” the post said.
 Navalny is denied Internet access, and his team has not indicated how the posts in his name are made, but he meets regularly with his attorneys.